getsentry/sentry-docs/docs/support.rst

 Support
 =======

-As a paying customer of Hosted Sentry or Sentry Enterprise you have access to various forms of support; and if you are using the Open Source version you can get in contact with the Sentry community for questions.
+As a paying customer of Hosted Sentry or Sentry On-Premise you have access to various forms of support; and if you are using the Open Source version you can get in contact with the Sentry community for questions.